bioexcel/biobb-cwl-tutorial-template/README.md

 CWL Template for the [BioBB CWL tutorial](https://biobb-wf-cwl-tutorial.readthedocs.io/en/latest/).

-This template will ensure that your working directory contain the BioBB libraries needed for running the example scripts.
+This template contains the scripts used in the tutorial, setup to be used immeadiately.
+It also contains instructions for installing the BioBB libraries locally (and adapting the scripts to use these) if you wish to do this.

-You will also need to install [docker](https://www.docker.com/) and [cwl-tools](https://github.com/common-workflow-language/cwltool).
+Before using these scripts you will need to install [docker](https://www.docker.com/) and [cwl-tools](https://github.com/common-workflow-language/cwltool).
 Instructions for installing both of these are available via their websites.

 #### Basic Usage